 Classification: <500 MINTAGE

 These are iconic ingots of lowest production and remain the most highly valued Engelhard pieces.
 They carry a high probability of enjoying further appreciation from a collectibility standpoint.
 While these examples are typically traded privately among advanced and knowledgeable collectors, they may on rare occasion become available at public auction, frequently selling at extraordinary prices.
-Examples of Tier 1 Legacy Ingots include all Top-Logo varieties, 2oz, 4oz and 7oz ingots, most 25oz varieties and London Kilo and ½ Kilo class.
+Examples of Tier 1 Legacy Ingots include all Top-Logo varieties, 2oz, 4oz and 7oz ingots, most 3oz and 25oz varieties, London Kilo and ½ Kilo class.

 |ICR TIER 2|